So Much Has Changed

 A lot of women have shared and opened up about how they are feeling, with mixed results.
 Some have shared with people who couldn’t understand what they were truly going through and maybe felt a little judged, ignored or shamed afterward.
 Working with moms, particularly moms who are pregnant or who have had a baby within the past year, is a specialty that requires training.
 Therapists should have additional training to understand the uniqueness of what you are going through.
 It is important that you are able to be supported the way you need to be supported, to be listened to and heard without judgement.

 I have participated in various trainings for perinatal mental health (from conception, delivery, and the time after).
 This includes specific training offered through Postpartum Support International.
 Additionally, I am endorsed as a Infant Mental Health provider through the Colorado Association of Infant Mental Health and trained in multiple interventions that include both parents and young children.
 I understand the importance of putting on your air mask before assisting others – mothers need to be taken care of first in order for them to care for everyone else who needs them.

-So if you are a mom who is struggling with feeling like yourself, or with overwhelm, sadness, anger and frustration, call today.
+So if you are a mom who is struggling with feeling like yourself, or with overwhelm, sadness, anger and frustration, schedule a free consultation today.
 It is ok to take care of yourself, and, you can enjoy your children and your life again.